 - Retaliation for opposing illegal discrimination

 Employers rarely admit that they discriminate.
 It is not necessary to show direct evidence to prove a case.
-Most cases are proven with “circumstantial evidence,” which means that the way things happened proves that discrimination occurred.
+Most cases are proven with “circumstantial evidence,” which means the way things happened confirms discrimination occurred.